 Sorry4negativity, but I'm just really frustrated in the sum of the things...

 If you would like to disable the PDF.JS, it's fairly simple.
-Use the Adobe Reader plugin to view or download PDF files
+Use Adobe Reader to view PDF files in Firefox

 Tyler - the argument here is that Mozilla's arrogance in forcibly disabling one of the most widely used plugins, without warning or consent is, well, arrogant - especially given the new silent/hidden/stealth/surreptitious update mechanism that you guys have adopted.